How Long Should a Book Chapter Be?

 What Matters the Most

 Writing a bland chapter with events and thoughts that don’t relate to your plot will leave readers thinking you’re just ranting.
-At the same time, compressing an exciting chapter just to lessen the word counts shouldn’t be done as well.
+But, at the same time, compressing an exciting chapter to lessen the word counts shouldn’t be done as well.

-The 3,000 to 5,000-word count for chapters might be okay for roughening your book’s structure, but only the story must be the primary deciding factor.
+The 3,000 to 5,000-word count for chapters might be okay for roughening your book’s structure.
+Still, only the story must be the primary deciding factor.

 First, build your plot through a series of events or scenes and then decide where your divisions will be.
 You may want to add or remove scenes from the chapters, or you might want to stick to just one scene per chapter.
-Whatever it may be, just make sure that the division comes at a time where the reader can put down the book for a break.
+Whatever it may be, make sure that the division comes when the reader can put down the book for a break.

 How to Write A Chapter Break